jeffreymeng/gitRepoCrawler/README.md

 #### `.crawl(callback?)`
 Begins the crawl.

- The optional attribute `callback` should contain a function to fun with the crawl is complete.
+ The optional attribute `callback` should contain a function to run when the crawl is complete.

 #### `.on(type, value, listener)`